-The practical relevance of the study program is systematically evaluated through employer and alumni surveys, and alignment of Program Learning Outcomes (PLOs) with professional standards.
+The practical relevance of the study program is systematically evaluated through employer and alumni surveys, patient feedback, clinical case assessments, and alignment of Program Learning Outcomes (PLOs) with professional standards.
 External reviewers and accreditation bodies, including SCFHS, assess whether the curriculum meets national and international expectations.
-Input from the advisory council and tracking of key performance indicators such as graduate employability and clinical examination results all contribute to the ongoing adaptation and improvement of the curriculum (SER 8.1.5).
+Input from the advisory council, benchmarking against peer institutions, and tracking of key performance indicators such as graduate employability and clinical examination results all contribute to the ongoing adaptation and improvement of the curriculum (SER 8.1.5).

-The University regulates student workload through defined credit-hour limits, typically ranging from 9 to 12 credits per year.
+The University regulates student workload through defined credit-hour limits, typically ranging from 7 to 11 credits per year.
 Flexibility is provided for students nearing graduation, while students with lower GPAs are assigned reduced loads to support academic success.
 Academic advising, time management workshops, and workload adjustments under special circumstances ensure the workload remains manageable.
 The feasibility of student workload is continuously monitored using performance metrics such as GPA trends, failure rates, and dropout statistics.
-Student evaluations are regularly conducted to assess satisfaction with research guidelines and supervision (SER 8.1.6).
+Student evaluations are regularly conducted to assess satisfaction with research guidelines and supervision in the Master study program "Infection Prevention and Control."
+As the University explains, surveys measure the clarity of guidelines for preparing and evaluating research projects, as well as the quality of supervision provided.
+The summarized results indicate that 71.78% of students are satisfied with the clarity of research guidelines, with an overall weighted mean of 3.59, corresponding to a "high" level of satisfaction.
+In addition, 78.8% of students expressed satisfaction with the quality of research supervision, with an overall weighted mean of 3.94, also reflecting a "high" degree of satisfaction.
+These findings are used to identify areas for improvement and to develop targeted enhancement plans.
+(SER 8.1.5).